VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Introduction

 \section{Introduction}

-Sketches and drawings are a fundamental medium for exploring, communicating, and refining ideas~\cite{fan2023drawing,tversky2013visualizing}.
+Sketches are a fundamental medium for exploring, communicating, and refining ideas~\cite{fan2023drawing,tversky2013visualizing}.
 Their expressive power lies not only in the final result, but also in the \emph{process} of drawing itself: through the gradual accumulation of strokes, creators externalize thoughts, explore alternatives, and iteratively refine emerging concepts~\cite{goldschmidt1992serial,tversky2003sketches}.

-Computational models that generate sketches as sequential processes, rather than as static images, therefore have the potential to enable richer forms of human-machine interaction, including visual brainstorming, real-time feedback, and collaborative prototyping through a natural visual medium.
+Generative models that capture this sequential nature of sketching, rather than treating sketches as static images, could enable richer human-machine interaction, including visual brainstorming, real-time feedback, and collaborative prototyping through a natural visual medium.
+Yet modeling the drawing \emph{process} remains an open challenge: the goal is not simply to produce strokes incrementally, but to do so in a \emph{meaningful order}, building structure through semantically coherent progressions.

-Yet modeling the \emph{process} of drawing --- rather than only its static final output --- remains a significant challenge.
-The goal is not simply to generate strokes gradually, but to do so in a \emph{meaningful, human-like order}, where structure is built through semantically coherent progressions rather than arbitrary stroke sequences.
-Prior approaches have taken important steps toward this goal, but face fundamental limitations.
-SketchRNN~\cite{SketchRNN} introduced autoregressive sketch generation trained directly on human drawing sequences, enabling the model to learn stroke ordering from data.
-However, this approach relies on millions of human-drawn sketch sequences and is restricted to a fixed set of object categories with limited stylistic diversity.
+Prior methods learn stroke ordering directly from large-scale human-drawn datasets~\cite{SketchRNN,Bhunia2020PixelorAC,ge2020creative,Deformable_Stroke,bhunia2021doodleformer,das2020beziersketch}, often requiring millions of sketches~\cite{quickDrawData}.
+While effective within their training domain, these approaches are fundamentally limited to a small set of predefined categories and the amateur style typical of crowd-sourced data.

-More recently, SketchAgent~\cite{SketchAgent_Vinker2025} demonstrated that multimodal large language models (LLMs) possess a surprising capacity for sequential sketch generation without requiring sketch-specific training.
-By prompting an LLM to output stroke coordinates as textual commands, SketchAgent generates drawings across a broad range of concepts, leveraging the model’s semantic understanding to produce meaningful stroke orderings.
-However, this approach has an inherent bottleneck: while LLMs excel at deciding \emph{what} to draw and in what \emph{order}, they struggle with \emph{how} to draw it.
-As a result, the generated sketches, although semantically coherent, tend to be overly simplistic and often lack visual quality.
+More recently, SketchAgent~\cite{SketchAgent_Vinker2025} showed that Large Language Models (LLMs) can be used to overcome the data bottleneck by leveraging their rich knowledge of diverse concepts and their compositional structure.
+Specifically, they prompt an LLM \cite{claude} to directly output stroke-by-stroke drawing instructions as SVG-like code, enabling generalization far beyond predefined categories.
+However, while LLMs excel at deciding \emph{what} to draw and in what \emph{order}, they struggle with \emph{how} to draw it — their semantic prior is far stronger than their visual reasoning.
+As a result, SketchAgent's outputs exhibit limited visual fidelity and detail.